darslu/addVoucherByLink/Readme.md

 # INSTALLATION

-Download
+- Download
+- Extract file
-Rename to "voucherUrl"
+- Rename to "voucherUrl" (By removing -master)
+- Compress to ZIP archive type
-Install by uploading to your backoffice as a normal module
+- Install by uploading to your backoffice as a normal module

 # USAGE